AndreaFavero71/CUBOTino_micro/README.md

 # How to use it:
-1. Flash your SD card according to the Cubotino Autonomous procedure.
+1. Flash your SD card according to the Cubotino Autonomous procedure (UNTIL UPDATED INFO WILL BE PUBLISHED).
 2. Put the sd card in the pi and power it.
 You can monitor the boot process if you connect an hdmi monitor to it but it is not essential.
 3. Try to connect to the Raspberry Pi via SSH.
 On Windows you can use Putty.
 On linux and mac you can type directly:
 ```